charmed-kubernetes/kubernetes-docs/pages/k8s/using-vault.md

-As mentioned in the [Certificates and trust reference][certs-doc] documentation, [HashiCorp's Vault][vault] can be used to provide either a root or intermediate CA. It can also be deployed HA, as well provide a secure secrets store which can be used to enable [encryption-at-rest for **CDK**][encryption-doc].
+As mentioned in the [Certificates and trust reference][certs-doc] documentation, [HashiCorp's Vault][vault] can be used to provide either a root or intermediate CA. It can also be deployed HA, as well as provide a secure secrets store which can be used to enable [encryption-at-rest for **CDK**][encryption-doc].

 Vault does require an additional database to store its data and (depending on